mliebelt/mliebelts-blog/README.md

 * Add from here to there additional content.
 * Find ways to mix different things here (like blog articles made in pure HTML, mix of HAML, SASS, ...).
 * Automate the deployment, so that the directory movement (public --> docs) has not to be done by hand
+* Find ways to reference blog articles in markdown, without using http URLs.